popgenchenlab/popgenchenlab.github.io/_pages/team.md

 ![]({{ site.url }}{{ site.baseurl }}/images/teampic/DanielSeidman.jpg){: style="width: 350px; float: left; border: 60px"}
 ### Daniel Seidman - *Postdoctoral Scholar*

-Daniel Seidman joined the Chen lab in late 2022.
+Daniel joined the Chen lab in late 2022.
 He mainly studied computational biology for his PhD, with an emphasis on making new tools to improve or facilitate genomic analyses.
 He has a long-term goal of facilitating analyses of non-model organisms.
 In the Chen lab, he is looking into the Florida Scrub Jay, using the lab’s available datasets to investigate organismal fitness on a genomic level.
 He has occasionally made educational stop-motion or Claymation shorts, and is looking into making one for this lab as well.

 Pronouns: he/him/his